nextbreakpoint/nextfractal/README.md

 NextFractal is an application for creating fractals.
 Fractals are created processing a script written in M language which is a DSL designed to define Mandelbrot or Julia sets.
 NextFractal supports also continuous zooming of Mandelbrot and Julia sets and it supports exporting of images as PNG.

-NextFractal is the continuation of my old software for generating fractals which I started in 2000.
-I aim to continue delivering free software which everybody can use to enjoy fractals.

 ## HOW TO INSTALL